davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/alabama/wikipedia/en.wikipedia.org.md

   - Mississippi (Wikipedia)
   - Tennessee (Wikipedia)
-clockwise on the Gulf of Mexico: Florida (Wikipedia) down the coast:
+clockwise on the Gulf of Mexico: Florida (Wikipedia) counterclockwise on the Gulf of Mexico: Mississippi (Wikipedia) down the coast:
   - Mississippi (Wikipedia)
   - Florida (Wikipedia)